 (g) to coordinate the establishment of, and activities within, land conservation districts;

-(h) generally to assist the Commissioner in the carrying out of his functions under this Act and to carry out such functions under this Act as the Commissioner or the Minister, respectively, may refer to the Council.
+(h) generally to assist the Commissioner in the carrying out of the Commissioner’s functions under this Act and to carry out such functions under this Act as the Commissioner or the Minister, respectively, may refer to the Council.

 [Section 16 inserted: No. 91 of 1990 s.
-8.]
+8; amended: No. 19 of 2022 s.
+17.]

 17. Coordination of works of Government departments in respect of land degradation and soil conservation and reclamation